-In order to receive the percentage of the surface covered by the adsorbate, use the equation below:
+In order to receive percent of the surface covered by adsorbate, use the equation below:

 θpercent = θfraction * 100

-This is one of the most common questions regarding the adsorption isotherm; in order to answer it, we first need to understand the rules of Langmuir adsorption model.
+This is one of the most common questions on adsorption isotherm; in order to answer that, we first need to understand the rules of Langmuir adsorption model.

-The adsorbate particles hit the surface of the adsorbent, just like little bullets hitting the target.
-The greater the surface, the bigger the target, the easier it is to hit the target.
+The adsorbate particles hit the surface of adsorbent just like little bullets into the shooting target.
+The greater the surface, the bigger the shooting target, the easier it is to hit the target.

-Imagine that we're increasing the concentration (or partial pressure) of the mixture - this results in us having more bullets to shoot, so the probability of hitting the target (and adhesion!) increases.
+Imagine that we're increasing concentration (or partial pressure) of a mixture - that results in us having more bullets to shoot, so that the probability of hitting the target (and adhesion!) increases.

 After a while, however, the shooting target becomes full of bullets and cannot accept any new shots.
-That's exactly what's happening to the adsorbent surface - it becomes filled with particles since it can form only one layer.
+That's exactly what's happening to the adsorbent surface - it becomes filled with particles, since then can form only one layer.